 We also believe that a love of reading plays an important part in a child becoming an independent reader.
-At Dartford Primary Academy, we foster this by encouraging children to choose their own reading books which are not only suitable for their reading level but that also interests them.
-By linking our reading curriculum to the International Baccalaureate Primary Year Programme (PYP), we allow children to experience a broad range of texts and genres which in turn broadens their vocabulary and supports them in becoming more confident speakers and writers.
-Consequently, it builds the children’s knowledge across the curriculum and it promotes the children’s love of reading as they are able to read widely.
+At Dartford Primary Academy, we foster this by encouraging children to choose their own reading books which are not only suitable for their reading level but that also interest them.
+By linking our reading curriculum to the PYP, we allow children to experience a broad range of texts and genres which in turn broadens their vocabulary and supports them in becoming more confident speakers and writers.
+Consequently, it builds the children’s knowledge across the curriculum and promotes the children’s love of reading as they are able to read widely.
 Finally, we also ensure that our reading lessons reflect the academy’s local context by addressing typical gaps in the pupils’ knowledge and skills and equip them with the cultural capital they need to succeed in life.

 At Dartford Primary Academy, we have spent a lot of time researching and developing a reading spine that has been designed to give children the opportunity to have exposure to high quality texts, which are slightly above the average reading ability for their age, and which we believe should be the staple diet of all primary-aged children.
 The reading spine also includes a balance of genres, including: fiction, non-fiction, rhymes, raps and poetry.
 Additionally, we have kept cultural diversity at the forefront of our decision making when selecting books and authors, therefore enabling children exposure to a high-level of cultural capital.
 (To access our reading spine please click here.)

 Strategies we implement to provide children with the best possible chance at learning to read and developing a love of reading:

-At Dartford Primary we follow the Read, Write Inc (RWI) phonics scheme in EYFS and KS1 and where needed in KS2.
+At Dartford Primary Academy, we follow the Read, Write Inc (RWI) phonics scheme in EYFS and KS1 and where needed in KS2.
 Children are assessed and grouped based on their current phonic knowledge which means that lessons target the needs of the pupils regardless of their age or starting point, and this promotes personalised progress for each child.
 Children read out loud frequently from carefully selected books that closely match their phonic knowledge.
-Children are assessed at least once per term and more frequently if progress is more rapid.
+Children are assessed at least once per term and more frequently if their progress is more rapid.
 This allows progress to be tracked effectively and key areas for development to be fed back to teachers and parents.
 Therefore, children move through the groups at an appropriate pace and those who may need additional support are identified.
 RWI focuses on developing spoken language, reading comprehension and writing which are the key skills children need in becoming proficient readers and writers.
 On average, children will reach the end of the RWI programme by the end of Year 1 or the first term in Year 2.
 Those children who require additional support, and have not passed the phonics check at KS1, will continue on the RWI programme at KS2.
 These children will be in smaller, targeted focus groups and will have additional 1-1 sessions designed to plug their gaps and get them reading accurately and fluently as quickly as possible.
 This further ensures provision and equal opportunities are provided for all children no matter their starting point.

 In addition to Accelerated Reader and Buster’s Book Club, we also have myON.
 This is an online platform where the children can access thousands of high-quality, high-interest digital books and news articles which have built-in scaffolds to support readers at every level.
 This is another way in which we encourage children to practise their reading skills and build up their reading minutes each week.